Panasonic Executive Partner: Specifications

 The Executive Partner is a portable computer in a clamshell form factor that measures 21.25 by 16 by 5 in.
 Depending on the configuration, the computer weighs between 28 and 30 lb.
 Two models of the computer were released: one with dual 5.25-inch floppy drives and the other with one such floppy drive and a hard drive.
 All models in the Executive Partner range feature an Intel 8086-2 microprocessor running at user-switchable clock speed of 7.16 MHz or 4.77 MHz—the latter being the standard clock speed of the original IBM PC.
 The stock Executive Partner comes with 256 KB of RAM, expandable to 640 KB.
 Users must upgrade all the RAM at once if they are to upgrade to 640 KB because of the non-interoperability of the 64-kb chips of the 128 KB RAM with the 256-kb chips of the 256 KB RAM.
 The computer has one ISA expansion slot, supporting only certain cards 6 inch in length maximum.
 An expansion box offering slots for three full-length (13 in) cards was offered as an optional accessory.

 The portable features a flat-panel gas plasma display measuring 11 in diagonally and the display housing holding the plasma panel being only 2 in thick.
 Because of the heavy current draw of the computer's plasma display, the Executive Partner is powered through mains AC exclusively.
 The plasma display produces a neon-orange image that was said to exhibit less glare than contemporary cathode-ray tubes and LCDs.
 A special hinge mechanism prevents the display housing from slamming into the keyboard half of the chassis and potentially breaking the fragile glass layers of the plasma display.
 The graphics adapter supports CGA video; in graphics mode, it can display up to 640 by 200 pixels, while in text mode it can display up to 80 columns by 25 lines.

-The Executive Partner features a built-in printer with two optional print heads: a thermal head and an ink-ribbon dot matrix head.
-The former requires special thermal paper, while the latter can use standard loose-leaf paper.
+The Executive Partner features a built-in thermal printer with optional thermal transfer ribbon cartridge.
+The printer requires special thermal paper normally.
+Whereas the print cartridge allows use of standard loose-leaf paper.
 The Executive Partner can print up to 60 cps in draft mode and 30 cps in near-letter-quality mode.
 The printer can feed out up to 80 inches of paper before jamming due to lacking a tractor-feed mechanism.
 It can print up to 132 columns of text per row.